briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

 satisfactorily served his probationary period.
 The Chief of Police, in the exercise of reasonable discretion, may extend the probationary period for a Full-Time Regular Patrol Officer for an additional six month period.
-Part-Time Patrol Officer shall not be considered a “Permanent Appointment” or an “Original Appointment”.
+Part-Time Patrol Officer shall not be considered a "Permanent Appointment" or an "Original Appointment".
 (Ord.
 2015-21.
 Passed 7-27-15; Ord.
 2019-04.
 Passed 1-14-19.)

-2. _(b)_ “Original Appointment” shall mean an individual’s appointment as a Full-Time Regular Patrol Officer in the Village Police Department.
+2. _(b)_ "Original Appointment" shall mean an individual's appointment as a Full-Time Regular Patrol Officer in the Village Police Department.

     1. _(1)_ Age Range for Original Appointment.